kazaamjt/BlogContent/basics/part_3.md

 ```

 The last line installs the needed binaries and the `hyperv-daemons`, which enables some nice Hyper-V specific stuff,
-like Hyper-V being able to read its IP-addresses.
+like Hyper-V being able to read the VM's IP-addresses.

 Next well set up some things and actually join the domain.
 Go over these commands line by line and fill any prompts that come up: